ConductionNL/conduction-theme/README.md

 - **Version 1**

+  - 1.0.46:
+    - Added border-collapse to table in all themes.
+    - Added table row hover and updated footer in Epe theme.
   - 1.0.45: Updated card-header border-bottom width for Epe theme
   - 1.0.44:
     - Updated card-header border bottom and logo with in Epe theme.